marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 Some design systems also specify spacing between UI elements, in logical pixels.

-One way to separate two components is to use padding.
+One way to separate two widgets is to use padding.
 However, I think it is easier and more semantic to do it like this:

 ```